Maediem/WindScribe-Port-Forwarding/README.md

 This script automates the process of renewing an ephemeral port on Windscribe and applying the new port to services like qBittorrent and/or Docker containers.
 This script was made for Linux by using .env files.

+> **⚠️ Important note on your connection**
+>
+> For the highest chance of success, run this script from a machine with a standard internet connection (e.g., your home network), **not** from behind another VPN.
+VPN IP addresses are often flagged by websites, which triggers aggressive CAPTCHAs and security challenges that can cause the script to fail.

 ## Features

 -   **Automated Login**: Logs into Windscribe using credentials (via .env file), saving session cookies to speed up subsequent runs.